Bukit Bintang Monorail station

-Bukit Bintang is a Monorail station located in Bukit Bintang, Kuala Lumpur.
+Bukit Bintang Monorail station is an elevated monorail station located in Bukit Bintang, Kuala Lumpur.
 As part of the KL Monorail line, it opened alongside the rest of the train service on 31 August 2003.

-This monorail station is not interchangeable (or integrated) and not to be confused with the separate but adjacent Bukit Bintang MRT station, which is serviced by the MRT Kajang Line instead.
+This monorail station is not interchangeable (or integrated) and not to be confused with the separate but adjacent Bukit Bintang MRT station, which is served by the MRT Kajang Line instead.

 History

 The monorail station was opened on Hari Merdeka, 31 August 2003, along with the rest of the KL Monorail line.

 The station was officially expanded on 13 September 2015 under the KL Monorail expansion program to accommodate new 4-car monorail trains by Scomi (Scomi SUTRA), and opened up 3 new entrances that directly leads to neighbouring malls.

 Station Naming Rights Programme

-Formerly known as the Bukit Bintang station since its opening on 2003, the station was renamed to AirAsia - Bukit Bintang on 9 October 2015 after Malaysian low-cost airline AirAsia was given naming rights by station owner Prasarana Malaysia, under the Station Naming Rights Programme.
+The station was previously known as AirAsia-Bukit Bintang on 9 October 2015 after Malaysian low-cost airline AirAsia was given naming rights by Prasarana Malaysia, under the station naming rights programme.
 Nonetheless, the contract was terminated in 2019 and all signs bearing the AirAsia prefix were removed from the station.